Quick and Efficient Activities for Dementia Care

 The Importance of Quick Activities for Alzheimer's Care

-Since people who are in the later stages of Alzheimer's or dementia often have shortened attention spans and limited windows of time in which they are fully cognizant, dementia care activities need to be quick and efficient.
+Since people who are in the later stages of Alzheimer's or seniors with dementia often have shortened attention spans and limited windows of time in which they are fully cognizant, dementia care activities need to be quick and efficient.
 In home caregivers may also find themselves with the challenge of balancing general home caregiving tasks, such as providing personal hygiene and meal preparation, with dementia care activities that treat or improve dementia symptoms.
 The following creative activities for dementia care are designed to be time efficient and help with symptoms.